haskell/pvp/pvp-specification.md

 *A.B* is known as the *major* version number, and *C* the *minor* version number.
 When a package is updated, the following rules govern how the version number must change relative to the previous version:

-The key words "MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 1. *Breaking change*.
 If any entity was removed, or the types of any entities or the definitions of datatypes or classes were changed, or orphan instances